typhdotcom/diaspora/README.md

 `the_diaspora_correspondence` chains the full picture: **Paradox → Topology → Mass → Gravity**.
 Matter is the physical symptom of trapped logical inconsistency.

+Gravity emerges from edge-sharing.
+Two cycles traversing shared edges in opposite directions have lower combined energy than the sum of their parts.
+Systems evolve toward this minimum. `gravity_is_edge_sharing` formalizes this: binding energy = 2k/(n₁·n₂) for k shared edges.

 ---

 ## Logic: Constraints as Geometry